scriptPilot/app-framework/README.md

 ### Installation

-As prerequisite you should understand the principles of [node package manager](https://www.npmjs.com).
+As prerequisite you should understand the principles of [Node and npm](https://docs.npmjs.com/getting-started/what-is-npm).

-This framework must be installed as dependecy to your project - do not clone or download it directly.
+This framework must be installed as dependency to your project - do not clone or download it directly.

 1. Create an empty project folder on your computer
 2. Save [package.json](https://raw.githubusercontent.com/scriptPilot/app-framework/master/hello-world-app/package.json) to the project folder